 Cal State Fullerton aims to become a model public comprehensive university, nationally recognized for exceptional programs that prepare our diverse student body for academic and professional success.

 In pursuit of the ideals of our mission, vision and core values, the College of Education (COE) develops a strategic plan every 5 years.
-Through a comprehensive planning process that involved faculty, staff, alumni, students and community representatives, beginning fall 2018, The College of Education will began implementation of major initiatives related to the plan’s three major goals:
+Through a comprehensive planning process that involved faculty, staff, alumni, students and community representatives, beginning fall 2018, the College of Education will begin implementation of major initiatives related to the plan’s three major goals:

 - Just, Equitable and Inclusive Education

 This plan will help to guide the College in its continued success and growth.

 CoE Strategic Plan 2018-2023

 Goal 1: Provide a transformative educational experience and environment for all students

 90% of credential completers demonstrate knowledge and use of teaching strategies that promote just, equitable and inclusive education by meeting the passing standard on selected assessments .
 90% of masters and doctoral candidates demonstrate knowledge and leadership in just equitable and inclusive practices by meeting the passing standard on selected assessments.

 90% of credential completers demonstrate knowledge and effective use of t echnology in teaching by meeting the passing standard on selected assessments .
 90% of masters and doctoral candidates demonstrate knowledge and leadership in the use of technology by meeting the passing standard on selected assessments.